Neithen1981/Simulation_for_ESS/readme.md

 Furthermore, as the mother will look after her children anyway, their payoffs are generally lower than males, causing females to be less in the whole population.
 To fit into the reality that the sex ratio is roughly 1:1, the elimination process can be conducted separately for the two genders.

+#### "Cunning" Philanderer

+Adopting the new philanderer strategy, each year, the number of offsprings will be exactly the same as the environmental capacity.
+Therefore, all the parents will be eliminated.
+To solve this problem, we propose a new model by setting a refresh rate.
+Each year, a certain proportion of the population with the lowest payoff will be eliminated.
+And they were replaced by the strategy with the highest payoff.

 ### Explanation and Discussion